mohaimenz/acdnet/README.md

 2. Follow the on-screen self explanatory steps

 ##### Notes
-* You should always validate a model on which it was validated to reproduce the result.
+* A model should always be tested on the fold on which it was validated to reproduce the result.
 * For example, if a model was validated on fold-1, it will reproduce the validation accuracy on that fold.
-For all other folds (fold 2-5), it will produce approximately 100% prediction accuracy as it was trained on those folds.
+For all other folds (fold 2-5), it will produce approximately 100% prediction accuracy since it was trained on those folds.

 #### A.5 Pruning ACDNet (PyTorch)
 1. To conduct pruning run: ```python torch/pruning.py```
 2. Follow the on-screen self explanatory steps

 ##### Notes
-* To conduct `hybrid` pruning on ACDNet, you need to run `weight pruning` on ACDNet first and then apply `hybrid pruning` on the weight pruned model.
+* To conduct `hybrid` pruning on ACDNet, please run `weight pruning` on ACDNet first and then apply `hybrid pruning` on the weight pruned model.
-* The on-screen steps are easy enough to help you go achive this goal.
+* The on-screen steps are easy enough to achive this goal.
 * The pruned models will be stored inside `torch/pruned_models` directory

 #### A.6 Re-Training ACDNet (PyTorch)